-Indomethacin Capsule, USF Nonsteroidal anti-inflammatory drugs (NSAIDs) cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
-This risk may occur early in treatment and may increase with duration of use [see Warnings and Precautions].
-Indomethacin capsules are contraindicated in the setting of coronary artery bypass graft (CABG) surgery [see Contraindications and Warnings].
-Gastrointestinal Risk NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal These events can occur at any time during use and without warning symptoms.
+Indomethacin Capsule, USP Rx only Cardiovascular Risk - NSAIDS may cause an increased risk of serious cardiovascular thrombotic events myocardial infarction, and stroke, which can be fatal.
+This risk may increase with duration of use.
+Patients with Cardiovascular disease or risk factors fo cardiovascular disease may be at greater risk (see WARNINGS). - Indomethacin is contraindicated for the treatment of perioperative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).
+Gastrointestinal Risk NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+These events can occur at any time during use and without warning symptoms.
 Elderly patients are at greater risk for serious gastrointestinal events (see WARNINGS).
 DESCRIPTION Indomethacin Capsules, USP for oral administration are provided in two dosage strengths which contain either 25 mg or 50 mg of indomethacin.
-Indomethacin is a non-steroidal anti-inflammatory indole derivative designated chemically as 1-(4-chlorobenzoyl)-5-methoxy-2methyl-1H-indole-3-acetic acid.
+Indomethacin is a non-steroidal anti-inflammatory indole derivative designated chemically as 1-(4-chlorobenzoyl)-5-methoxy-2-methyl-1H-indole-3-acetic acid.
 The structural formula is: